mcafeecomactivat/mcafeecomactivat.github.io/README.md

 <li>The screen will display the purchase confirmation once the renewal procedure is complete.</li>
 <li>In addition, you can access your purchase history from the subscription page again.</li></ul>

+### How to Activate McAfee Software on Mac Device?
+If you are a Mac user, then follow the below-mentioned instructions to easily activate McAfee software on your Mac device:
+<ul><li>After downloading and installing McAfee from mcafee.com/activate, double-click the McAfee icon on your Mac device.</li>
+<li>On your screen, the mcafee.com/activate login page will appear.</li>
+<li>Enter the login credentials, then click on the login tab.</li>
+<li>Now, type the activated McAfee 25-digit product key and activation code.</li>
+<li>At last, wait until the activation process is completed successfully.</li></ul>